 “It is extremely concerning that those living with a disability, psycho-social impairments and/or chronic condition are forced on to inadequate JobSeeker payments, plunging them further into poverty.
-Our has highlighted the harms associated with long-term reliance on unemployment payments which impoverishes people by the time they reach pension age,” said BSL’s Dina Bowman.
+Our research on mature age unemployment has highlighted the harms associated with long-term reliance on unemployment payments which impoverishes people by the time they reach pension age,” said BSL’s Dina Bowman.

 Meeting the criteria for DSP has been made increasingly difficult for applicants.
 For example, applicants must prove that their disability/condition results in a functional impairment that meets a threshold of 20 points or more on a single Impairment.
 For people with multiple disabilities and/or conditions this means impairments are assessed separately against the 20-point threshold, which obscures the cumulative effects of multiple conditions.

 The report recommends urgent reform to the Disability Support Pension application and assessment process.
 It advocates for a strong social safety net to support the most vulnerable and to create community resilience in uncertain times.
 It also calls for investment in enabling employment support and inclusive employment.